Relewise/relewise-ui-components/packages/web-components/README.md

         }
     });
 ```
-Styling the provided template can be done inline, or by including a style tag containg the preferred styles.
+Styling the provided template can be done inline, or by including a style tag containing the preferred styles.
 ```ts
 initializeRelewiseUI(
     {